 The flow of air from the environment moves through the respiratory system in these sequential steps during inspiration:

 Nose or mouth > pharynx > larynx > trachea > the right or left bronchi of the lung > bronchioles of the lungs > alveoli of the lungs.

 The human body has two lungs which are the right lung and the left lung.
 The lungs share space in the thoracic, or chest cavity, of the human body with the heart which lies between the left and right lungs, as shown in the picture above, and above the diaphragm which is the major breathing muscle of the body and at the level of the first rib of the body.
 Like the heart, the lungs are protected with boney structures like the ribs and the spine.

-The left lung lies on the left side of the heart and the chest cavity; and the right lung lies on the right side of the heart and the chest cavity.
-The right lung is larger than the left lung because the left lung shares and occupies the left side of the chest cavity along with the largest part of the heart.
+The left lung lies on the left side of the heart and the chest cavity, and the right lung lies on the right side of the heart and the chest cavity.
+The right lung is larger than the left lung because of the left lung shares and occupies the left side of the chest cavity along with the largest part of the heart.

 The smaller left lung has two lobes and the larger right lung has three lobes.
-The two lobes of the left lung are the upper lobe and the lower lobe; and the three lobes of the right lung are the upper lobe, the middle lobe and the lower lobe.
+The two lobes of the left lung are the upper lobe and the lower lobe; and the three lobes of the right lung are the upper lobe, the middle lobe, and the lower lobe.

 The Other Parts of the Respiratory System

 In addition to the lungs, the respiratory system also includes the:

 The pharynx is a part of the respiratory system and also a part of the gastrointestinal system.
 The pharynx receives air from the nares or the mouth and it also receives food from the mouth.